What is the Role of a SENCo

-- Co-ordinating provision for children with SEN.
+- Co-ordinating provision for children with SEND.

 The SENCO should have the support of the head teacher and other teachers to try and develop effective ways of overcoming barriers to a child's learning and ensuring that they receive effective teaching through assessing the child’s needs and setting targets for improvement.
-SENCo’s must also collaborate with curriculum co-ordinators at the school to make sure that the learning requirements of all children with SEN are given equal emphasis and priority.
+SENCo’s must also collaborate with curriculum co-ordinators at the school to make sure that the learning requirements of all children with SEND are given equal emphasis and priority.